solo-io/gloo/docs/content/contributing/documentation/style_guide.md

 * **Use Sentence Case for headings** - Headings for sections should be in Sentence Case.
 Sentence Case simply means that the first word should be capitalized, along with any proper nouns.
 All other words should be in lower case.

 * **Single space after a period** - This might be confusing to those old and young alike.
-The short version is that the docs for Gloo use a single space after a period.
+The short version is that the docs for Gloo Edge use a single space after a period.
 Period.

 ---

 ## Document naming and structure

 The docs use Hugo to generate the static website, which makes the structure and naming of the directories holding the content important.
-The structure of the current docs can be found on the [Gloo GitHub repository](https://github.com/solo-io/gloo).
+The structure of the current docs can be found on the [Gloo Edge GitHub repository](https://github.com/solo-io/gloo).
 Here is a representation of `content` directory as of this writing.

 ```bash
 # Menu item in the navigation bar